apache/pulsar/site2/docs/functions-runtime.md

   name: functions-worker
 ```

-If the service-account is not properly configured, you may see an error message similar to this:
+If the service-account is not properly configured, an error message similar to this is displayed:
 ```bash
 22:04:27.696 [Timer-0] ERROR org.apache.pulsar.functions.runtime.KubernetesRuntimeFactory - Error while trying to fetch configmap example-pulsar-4qvmb5gur3c6fc9dih0x1xn8b-function-worker-config at namespace pulsar
 io.kubernetes.client.ApiException: Forbidden